Basic structure of The Helsinki Corpus

 To ensure the representativeness of the selection of the corpus texts, three external factors affecting the choice of variant forms were taken taken into consideration: (1) Regional variation, i.e. dialects; (2) Sociolinguistic variation, including the author’s gender, age, social background and education; (3) Genre variation, i.e. texts of different types written for different purposes, etc.

 Dialects are observed only in the Old and Middle English sections of the corpus.
 The parameters giving sociolinguistic information become relevant in the late Middle and Early Modern English subsections.
 The genre or text type distribution of the samples is noted across the Corpus, although even this variation becomes richer and more relevant in later sections.
 The genres are grouped under six major “prototypical” text categories.
 Samples of Bible translations from the tenth century to the King James Bible (1611) and of five English versions of Boethius’ De Consolatione Philosophiae from Old English to the late 17 th century are included.
 Texts giving information on forms and constructions typical of spoken language include Late Middle English and Early Modern English drama and private letters and Early Modern English sermons, trial records and the dialogue in fictitious anecdotes and jests.
-[More text to be added.
-Reference to Kytö and Rissanen in Rissanen & al. 1993].
+[Reference to Kytö and Rissanen in Rissanen & al. 1993].